martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 Expired drafts are routinely cited and referenced.
 Published RFCs routinely include informative references to drafts, which then usually expire.

+# Removing Internet-Draft Expiration

 Forced expiration serves no purpose that is not adequately served by the publication date on the document.

-# Removing Internet-Draft Expiration

-The date of posting for an Internet-Draft is sufficient information for readers to understand validity.
+The date of posting for an Internet-Draft is the best -- or perhaps only -- information available that can be added to a document the time of publication that might help readers understand whether the content is valid.
+Future events might invalidate the content virtually immediately; conversely, an Internet-Draft could also remain relevant for an arbitrarily long period of time.

 This document proposes that the "Expires:" field be removed from the header of submitted Internet-Drafts, and that the boilerplate be amended as follows: